 Sergio also, of course, became City’s record goalscorer of all time.
 In fact he holds most of the Blues goalscoring records: Overall goalscorer 257 goals (next best Eric Brook 177); League goalscorer 181 goals (next best Tommy Johnson & Eric Brook 158) and Europe 43 goals (next best Raheem Sterling 21).
 He’s second in the list of FA Cup goalscorers for City on 20 goals, two behind Fred Tilson – but Tilson played 28 FA Cup games and Sergio has only played 20.

-His League record is incredible: 181 goals in 232 (plus 39 as sub) appearances.
+At the end of March 2021 when he announced he was leaving I calculated his League record.
+At that time (it will have changed slightly since) his League record was incredible: 181 goals in 232 (plus 39 as sub) appearances.
 That’s a ratio of 0.66789 goals per game, ignoring how many minutes he’s actually been on the pitch.
 Johnson’s City League record was 0.4817 goals per League game and Brook’s was 0.3511.
 If we consider all strikers to have made 100 or more appearances in the Premier League only Thierry Henry (ratio of 0.67829) and Harry Kane (0.67510) have a better ratio and neither man has played as many games.
 In January 2018 I did a profile of Sergio’s goalscoring for the Manchester City match programme and in that I calculated that his record was 0.682 goals per League game.
 Since then injury and less actual game time has made that figure reduce, otherwise he would still have had the best goals to game ratio in the Premier League.

 Of course, goals per game totally ignores how long the player was actually on the pitch and in the last year or so Sergio has often been brought on as substitute, sometimes at a stage where City have been content with a result or with too little game time for Sergio to make an impact.
 When analysis of goals per minute played City have rightly claimed him as ‘the competition’s most lethal goalscorer in terms of goals scored per minutes played.’